 Sound crazy?
 Yes.
 But that's what we process improvement practitioners often do when we lead capacity-saving projects.
 We identify opportunities to reduce the time and effort that go into executing a process.
 Then we walk away and leave our chips on the table by not quantifying and realizing the financial benefit.

 Point B's Perspective

 It's generally easy for companies to calculate direct cost savings, which are defined as a reduction in a budget line item.
 You simply figure out how to save on budgeted overhead, such as ink toner, contractor costs or excess inventory.

 It's trickier, however, to estimate the expected value of indirect savings from a reduction in the time and effort required to complete a task—i.e., the saved capacity.

 Many capacity-saving projects simply end with theoretical savings.
 You write down how many hours each employee or asset will theoretically save, put it on paper, and claim victory.

-On paper, capacity savings feel good, but the benefit remains a fiction that provides no real value.
+On paper, capacity savings feel good, but the benefit remains a fiction that provides no real value, unless real action is taken to capitalize on it.
 Over time, leaders and participants question the value of process improvement activities that are long on talk but don't move the needle.
 Before long, support for capacity-saving efforts will vanish.